 The ranch headquarters are located just across the private entry bridge that spans the Elk River.
 Tall cottonwood trees give way to immaculately maintained grounds flanked by lush irrigated meadows.
 Comprising over 200 acres of flood-irrigated land, Steamboat River Ranch produces high quality native grass hay.
 The balance of the property consists of grazing land with a good mixture of grasses, forbs, and brush that attracts a variety of wildlife species.
 Beyond the improvements, a two-track road leads to a slightly elevated building site that overlooks the hay meadows and river corridor with direct views of the Continental Divide and the Steamboat Ski area.

 The improvements on Steamboat River Ranch are intelligently designed for ranch living.
 Top quality finishes enhance the attention to detail in every building.
 Careful planning is evident from the placement of the buildings to the use of new and salvaged historic materials to the layout of each structure.
 The main ranch house, modestly sized, is constructed with reclaimed materials from the original homestead.
 Venetian plaster walls form an elegant backdrop for the barn wood ceilings, river rock fireplace and top of the line appliances.
 The nearby 2 bedroom, 2 bath cabin with massive beams and upscale western finishes sits at the edge of the tall grass meadows; the setting is completely serene.
-The comfortable and attractive ranch hand quarters are located in the barn upper level and are convenient to the livestock handling facilities.
+The comfortable ranch hand quarters are located in the barn upper level and are convenient to the livestock handling facilities.
 No expense was spared for the careful restoration of the historic Mystic cabin, originally constructed nearly 100 years ago.
 Accessed from a small footbridge crossing a historic irrigation ditch that carries water with rights dating back to the 1800’s, the cabin combines modern comforts with conspicuous nostalgia.

 Equipment storage is always in demand in snow country; the outbuildings incorporate thoughtful design and roomy, functional conveniences.
 Two large buildings provide ample storage for class A motorhomes, trucks, trailers, tractors, and every tool and implement imaginable.